 However, for those with a sensory processing disorder (SPD), this process is difficult.
 Their brain has a hard time organizing sensory information, leaving them overwhelmed.
 The lights may be too bright or the tag on their shirt is itchy.
 They pick up on every little sensory input that your brain may categorize as not important.
 Their “fight or flight” response kicks in, and before no time, your child is in full meltdown mode.

 Some children may kick, scream, run away, or even try to hurt themselves.
 Some children react the opposite.
 They may become quiet and fall asleep.
-Each reaction is specific to that child.
+Each type of sensory meltdown is specific to that child.

 As a new SPD parent or even a veteran, it can be pretty scary watching your child have a meltdown.
-Although meltdowns are inevitable for SPD children, there are ways to manage a sensory meltdown.
+Although sensory meltdowns are inevitable for SPD children, there are ways to manage them.

 1. Do Not Treat the Meltdown as A Behavioral Issue